 - This is where I gain information from.
 And this tells me where in my priorities that information should fall.
 You know, I love reading books.
 I read a ton of books.
 However, where do the books fall under the hierarchy of where I get my information and advice from?
 Because books are a one-way education, right?
 Like without taking action on them, they’re meaningless.
 And if you read my book review from 2019, you’ll see like there are some great books on there that I didn’t rate very highly because I didn’t take any action on them.
 OK.
 So how you consume information really matters.
 And as you’re trying to gain focus right now, it’s important that you notice like what’s causing overwhelm.
 OK.
 So motivational memes, you know, ideas, tips, tactics, episodes.
 These are just dumping ideas into your brain and actually probably causing paralysis by analysis.

 You’ve got too many ideas and that’s why you’re overwhelmed.
 So when you are cutting and opting out of things this week, you want to take a look at the bottom of this hierarchy.
 What can I opt out of?
 Probably quit some Facebook groups, right.
 I can probably unsubscribe from some email lists, you know, online groups, masterminds, chambers of commerce.
 If I’m not taking action, I should probably stop going to those things right now, unless I’m actually helping there, you know, books even, the lectures, videos, articles, same thing.
 Like I should stop consuming those things if they’re preventing me from taking action.
 So the next step is, you know, you’ve got to decide which filters should I apply and then prioritize exactly.
 Which of all these options should I take action on right now?
-And that’s what we really built the roadmap for.
+And that’s what we really built the Growth ToolKit for.

-What you and your mentor should do is take a look at the roadmap and have a visual of what are my priorities right now.
+What you and your mentor should do is take a look at the Growth ToolKit and have a visual of what are my priorities right now.
 And so when you’re looking at this, if you look at like, OK, where am I really strong?
 Oh, my playbook is a level eight.
 That’s fantastic.
 My business expense is OK.
 I’m doing a pretty good job there.
 My team.
 Oh yeah.
 So strong.
 I’m doing really well, but maybe I’m still in the founder phase on digital marketing.
 So maybe that becomes my priority.
-And that’s what the roadmap is really for is to help you identify what are your biggest priorities right now.
+And that’s what the Growth ToolKit is really for is to help you identify what are your biggest priorities right now.
 After you’ve identified those priorities with your mentor, the next thing that you can do is sprint.
 So I want you to go as fast as possible from one thing to the next.
 And that is going to help you take action and get results really fast.

 So taking action, sprinting means working with the right mentor.
 And I think that, you know, through the COVID crisis, what we did a lot of the times when we didn’t have specific expertise in one area, we quickly went out, found a mentor who did and brought them back in, right?
 You can buy that expertise and that helps you sprint ahead really fast.
 So that’s how we were really quick to say, like, here’s how you present leadership in a crisis because we turned to John Maxwell, purchased that expertise and taught it back to you.
 We were quick to say like, here’s how you deliver online programming or here’s how you pivot people or here’s how you combine offers because we went out and just bought that knowledge from the people who had it.
 Well, you can do the same thing and what a lot of people do less often than they should is change mentors under the Two-Brain umbrella.